hussain-shariff/jobster-frontend/README.md

 # Jobster - A job tracking web application

-A MERN-stack job tracking web app
+A MERN-stack job tracking web app , authentication and authorization using JWT

 project in action - [jobster](https://jobster-frontend.vercel.app)